|

 -

-readFrom: aStream
+readFrom: aStringOrStream

 -

-read an objects printed representation from the argument, aStream
+read an object's printed representation from the argument, aStream

 and return it.

-The read object must be a kind of myself if its not, an error is raised.
+The read object must be a kind of myself;

 This is the reverse operation to 'storeOn:'.